 Overview of Virginia’s Retirement Systems

-Political Subdivision Employees Eligible for Enhanced Hazardous Duty Coverage – This includes benefits that are very much in line with what the State Employees, Teachers and General Political Subdivision Employees plan provides.
+Political Subdivision Employees Eligible for Enhanced Hazardous Duty Coverage: This includes benefits that are very much in line with what the State Employees, Teachers and General Political Subdivision Employees plan to provide.
 For holding a hazardous profession, you will receive distribution multipliers.

-Virginia Law Officers’ Retirement System (VaLORS) – Pension payments through VaLORS is determined by service time and average final compensation – 36 months for Plan 1 and 60 months for Plan 2.
+Virginia Law Officers’ Retirement System (VaLORS): Pension payments through VaLORS are determined by service time and average final compensation – 36 months for Plan 1 and 60 months for Plan 2.
 You also have access to disability coverage, long-term care benefits, life insurance and other financial benefits for your beneficiaries.

 - JRS Plan 1: Membership date is before 7/1/2010, vested prior to 1/1/2013, have not taken a refund and appointed/elected to an original term before 1/1/2014